usagi-f/sync-web-storage/README.md

 Some interfaces have been changed but the basic structure is the same.
 Beased on the Apache-2.0 license, my purpose of this is to keep maintenance easy.

-Also, in the original library it was only local storage can be used, but the sync-storage injects the Storage interface when creating an instance, so it is theoretically possible to also use session storage.
+Also, in the original library it was only local storage can be used, but the sync-web-storage injects the Storage interface when creating an instance, so it is theoretically possible to also use session storage.

 ## Overview